limon768/limon768.github.io/_posts/Portswigger Lab - SQL (UNION)/2023-01-28-Portswigger-Lab-SQL(UNION).md

 ## SQL injection UNION attack, determining the number of columns returned by the query

 First we have to find how many columns are there.
 We can use the [ORDER BY]() keyword.
-Lets increase the payload by 1 until we get and error.
+Lets increase the payload number by 1 until we get an error.

 Payload → `'ORDER BY 3--`